antitoxic/prerender-spa-ultra/README.md

   are using github workflows or similar, it's likely to have it already installed.
 Otherwise, you can use the OS package manager to install or use `node-chromium` (`npm install chromium`)

+## Funding
+Will be opened very soon, waiting for Github sponsorship approval :)

 ## Prior art